corda/corda-docs-portal/content/en/docs/corda-enterprise/4.7/node/auth-service.md

 ---
-date: '2020-06-06T18:19:00Z'
 menu:
-  cenm-1-5:
-    identifier: cenm-1-5-auth
+  corda-enterprise-4-7:
-    parent: cenm-1-5-operations
+    parent: corda-enterprise-4-7-corda-nodes
-    weight: 26
 tags:
 - authentication
 - auth
-- login CENM
+weight: 150
+aliases: "/docs/cenm/1.5/auth-service.html"

 title: Auth service
 ---

-# Auth service
+# Auth Service

-The Auth service is the user authentication and authorization service for CENM.
+The Auth Service is the user authentication and authorisation service for managing Corda Nodes and networks (CENM).
 It stores and controls secure user-access to network services, such as:

+* Nodes.
-* Identity manager.
+* Identity Manager
-* Zone service.
+* Zone Service
-* Signing service.
+* Signing Service
-* Network map (and associated network configurations and node info).
+* Network Map (and associated network configurations and node info)

-Whenever you use the [User admin tool](user-admin) to create new users, groups or roles, the Auth service is updated to authenticate those users and their permissions.
-If you use the [CENM Command Line Interface](cenm-cli-tool), the auth service verifies your security clearance to operate on the required context of the service.
+Whenever you use the [User Administration Tool](../../../cenm/1.5/user-admin) to create new users, groups or roles, the Auth Service is updated to authenticate those users and their permissions.
+When using the remote management tools such as the [CENM Command Line Interface](../../../cenm/1.5/cenm-cli-tool) or the web GUIs hosted on the Gateway Service, the Auth Service verifies your identity and security clearance as needed.

-When you use any front end interface for CENM, the Auth service is activated and updated via a front-end gateway, called the [Gateway service](gateway-service).

 You do not need to interact directly with the Auth Service once it has been installed and configured.
-To protect the integrity of this secure service, there is no direct API contact with the Auth Service - all front-end communications go via the Gateway service.
+To protect the integrity of this secure service, there is no direct API contact with the Auth Service: all front-end communications go via the Gateway Service.

+Auth Service can also be configured to use [Azure AD SSO](azure-ad-sso).

 ## Install the Auth service